simo-bat/Crack_detection/README.md

 ## Data

 SDNET2018 is an annotated dataset of concrete images with and without cracks from bridge decks, walls and pavements (https://www.kaggle.com/aniruddhsharma/structural-defects-network-concrete-crack-images).
-The pavements subset, that includes 2600 positive images (with crack) and 21700 negative images (without crack), has been used to train and test this model.
-First, the data have been divided into train (80%), validation (10%) and test (10%), then, only for the train subset, new images with cracks have been created and saved to balanced the two classes.
+The pavements subset, which includes 2600 positive images (with crack) and 21700 negative images (without crack), has been used to train and test this model.
+First, the data have been divided into three sets, namely train (80%), validation (10%) and test (10%), then, only for the train subset, new images with cracks have been created and saved to balance the two classes.
 An example of data augmentation is reported in notebooks/DataAugmentation.ipynb

 ## Model